Skip to main content

 Does the Mojo SDK collect telemetry?

-Yes, in combination with the Modular CLI tool, the Mojo SDK collects some basic system information and crash reports that enable us to identify, analyze, and prioritize Mojo issues.
+Yes, the Mojo SDK collects some basic system information, basic compiler/runtime events, and crash reports that enable us to identify, analyze, and prioritize Mojo issues.

-Mojo is still in its early days, and this telemetry is crucial to help us quickly identify problems and improve Mojo.
-Without this telemetry, we would have to rely on user-submitted bug reports, and in our decades of building developer products, we know that most people don’t bother.
-Plus, a lot of product issues are not easily identified by users or quantifiable with individual bug reports.
-The telemetry provides us the insights we need to build Mojo into a premier developer product.
+This telemetry is crucial to help us quickly identify problems and improve our products.
+Without this telemetry, we would have to rely on user-submitted bug reports, and in our decades of experience building developer products, we know that most people don’t do that.
+The telemetry provides us the insights we need to build better products for you.

 Versioning & compatibility